1 | Side-striped palm pitviper |

 6 | Red-headed glasstail |

-Like the orange-bellied glasstail of Costa Rica, their name comes from an extremely fragile tail which breaks easily, which is a ploy used to escape predators.
-Red-headed glasstails are centred in Panama, but also inhabit Costa Rica to the north and Ecuador to the south.
+Like the orange-bellied glasstail of Costa Rica, their name comes from an extremely fragile tail which breaks easily, which is a ploy used to escape the grips of predators.
+Red-headed glasstails are centred in Panama, but also inhabit Costa Rica to the west, and Colombia and Ecuador to the south.
 The red-brown head is their signature physical feature, reaching the chin, until white takes its place.
-The red extends down the neck for three or four scales, gradually brightening, until brown suddenly takes over for the rest of the body.
+The red extends down their neck for three or four scales, gradually brightening, until grey-brown suddenly takes over for the rest of their body.

 Urotheca fulviceps has a golden eye, surrounding a round black pupil.
 They also have a vivid black line below the eye, like an underline symbol, while their belly is creamy white.
 They might be a tropical snake, but red-headed glasstails don’t like it too scorching.
 During the hottest, driest weather, they switch from day-faring to become nocturnal.

-A long yet extremely thin snake, which measures 1.5 metres and moves effortlessly between tree branches, barely weighing them down.
-Brown vine snakes (Oxybelis aeneus) have one memorable feature: a purple-brown mouth lining, which they show off aggressively when cornered.
+Striped vine snakes have one especially memorable feature: a purple-brown mouth lining, which they show off aggressively when cornered.
 They perform this manoeuvre from a tight S-shape coil, hissing loudly to scare off the enemy, despite lacking any dangerous venom.

-They have a second strategy too, freezing completely and lolling their tongue out.
+They have a second strategy too, freezing completely while dangling from a branch, and lolling their tongue out.
 The goal here is to disrupt their silhouette, confusing birds into misidentifying them.
-Oxybelis aeneus even uses the groove to its advantage, moving back and forth in a rocking motion to blend in with vegetation.
+Oxybelis vittatus even mimics the movement of vines, moving back and forth in a swaying motion to blend in with vegetation.

-Oxybelis aeneus also has binocular vison, the full 3D sight of a human, because of grooves in their snouts which allow their vision fields to cross over.
-Brown vine snakes live in a variety of habitats, including rainforests, parks, gardens and beachside vegetation.
+Oxybelis vittatus also has binocular vison, the full 3D sight of a human, because of unusual grooves in their snouts which allow their vision fields to cross over.
+Striped vine snakes live in a variety of habitats within Panama, including rainforests, parks, gardens and beachside vegetation.
 Trees are their only real requirement.
-Brown vine snakes are mostly light parched brown, interspersed with completely random darker brown blotches.
+Striped vine snakes have a parched brown back, with a paler, sometimes greenish belly.

 8 | Lansberg’s hognosed pitviper |

-A small venomous snake measuring 50cm, which sticks to the ground and only rarely climbs trees.
+A small venomous snake measuring 50cm (maximum 90cm), which sticks to the ground and only rarely climbs trees.
 This is a common species in Panama, including near the capital Panama City.
 Lansberg’s hognose pitvipers appear in humid areas, but their real heartlands are seasonally dry slopes along the Pacific coast, where they hang out in dry forests and semi-arid areas.

-This snake is the Panama cousin of the rainforest hognose pitviper found in Belize.
+This snake is the Panama cousin of the rainforest hognose pitviper found in Belize and Guatemala.
 Their venom is dangerous to humans, with toxins engineered heavily towards haemorrhaging.
-When injected into mice, the blood vessels in their brain began bursting and their kidneys and livers began bleeding.
+When this venom was injected into mice, the blood vessels in their brain began bursting, and their kidneys and livers began bleeding.
 The main toxin class is snake metalloproteinases, but Porthidum lansbergii has several toxins not found in other Porthidium pitvipers, such as nucleotidases and VEGF proteins.

 9 | Ecuadorian milk snake |

 Originally, the US milk snake (Lampropeltis triangulum) had a colossal empire stretching from Canada to Texas to northern South America.
 These days, it’s a collection of several independent species, and the Ecuadorian milk snake (Lampropeltisus micropholis) is firmly in control of Panama.
-This species is most common in cool highlands, and has been found at 2500 metres above sea level.
+This species is most common in cool highlands rather than swarming jungles, and has been found at 2500 metres above sea level.

-Ecuadorian milk snakes are a regular invader of farms in mountainous areas, where they search for small mammals to eat.
+Ecuadorian milk snakes reach 110cm, and are a regular invader of farms in mountainous areas, where they search for small mammals to eat.
 Mus musculus, the common house mouse, is their only confirmed prey so far.
 This is another coral snake copycat, and the ID method is identical to E. bizona: the milk snake has a marbled black and white face, which is constantly alternating, while a coral snake’s is simply plain black or yellow.
-Being a constrictor, Ecuadorian milk snakes also have a thicker body.
+Being a constrictor, Ecuadorian milk snakes also have a thicker body than coral snakes.

-This species reaches 110cm, and has several fully black populations, where the bands totally vanish into a uniform car tyre colour.
+This species also has several fully black populations, where the bands totally vanish into a uniform car tyre colour.
 Ecuadorian milk snakes reach Costa Rica to the north and Ecuador and Colombia to the south, but Panama is easily their stronghold.
+Humans have nothing to fear from this non-venomous species.

 10 | Brown rainbow boa |

 An extremely popular species with reptile enthusiasts worldwide.
-Brown rainbow boas are not just the calmest within their Epicrates family, but one of the calmest boas overall.
-Their range spans Costa Rica to northern south America, with Panama having a huge concentration of sightings.
+Brown rainbow boas (Epicrates maurus) are not just the calmest within their Epicrates rainbow family, but one of the calmest boas worldwide.
+Their range spans Costa Rica to northern South America, with Panama having a particularly huge concentration of sightings.

-Epicrates maurus has a red-brown colour as an adult, and its body structure looks chokingly thick.
+Epicrates maurus is a moderate sized boa which can reach 180cm.
+It has a red-brown colour as an adult, and its body structure looks chokingly thick.
 They have vertically elliptical pupils, with irises the colour of a boggy swamp surface.
 From a distance, it’s hard to see what the rainbow fuss is about.
-The pieces fall into place when light falls, as their scales have an iridescent sheen which produces every shimmering colour from red to lilac.
+They look kind of dull, but the pieces fall into place when light is shone on them, as their scales have an iridescent sheen which produces every shimmering colour from red to lilac.